Skip to content

 1. Create a new Worker project

-In your project directory, C3 has generated the following:
+In your project directory, C3 will have generated the following:

 In addition to creating new projects from C3 templates, C3 also supports creating new projects from Git repositories.
 To create a new project from a Git repository, open your terminal and run: